patrickweng7/vip/Notebook-Aditi-Prakash.md

 * Improve EMADE’s time-series analysis (weather series, heart rate data)

 Modularity:
+* Using arity of primitives to create "super-primitives" with same functionality as individuals created from base primitive set
+* Observing interesting spikes in fitness of pareto optimal individuals during EMADE runs
+* Want to ensure that goal of minimal size does not become a criteria (ie. not evolving only simple modular primitives and foregoing complex modular primitives)

 **Action Items:**
 | Task | Current Status | Date Assigned | Suspense Date | Date Resolved |